Tornadoes of 2015: July 12–14 (United States)

-July 16
+July 16 (United States)

 A localized outbreak of nine tornadoes impacted Iowa and Illinois on the evening of July 16.
 A few of these tornadoes caused significant damage to towns, including a large multiple-vortex EF2 that passed near the Illinois town of Monmouth and struck the nearby town of Cameron.
 Homes in Cameron had their roofs ripped off, large grain bins were destroyed at a granary in town, and trees were snapped as well.
 Another EF2 near Kirkwood destroyed barns and outbuildings and snapped power poles along its path.
 The most significant tornado of the event was a damaging EF2 that heavily damaged numerous homes, completely destroyed many garages and outbuildings, and snapped numerous trees in the southern part of Delavan, Illinois.
 Some homes had their roofs torn off, and one had its entire second story ripped off.
 In total, the Delavan tornado damaged 51 homes in town, 15 of which sustained major impacts.
 The tornado developed and dissipated so quickly that a tornado warning was never issued.